Rubio: Iran must face 'consequences' if it does not return ex-FBI agent Bob Levinson

 Rubio said there were “a lot of missed opportunities in the past” at bringing Levinson home, though he did not fault the previous administration, acknowledging the complexity of a case spanning a decade.
 He stressed that Iran should face “consequences” if it continues to evade questions about Levinson’s whereabouts.

-“What those are, obviously the administration will make a determination,” he said.
+“What those consequences are, obviously the administration will make a determination,” he said.

 Levinson, a father of seven and 20-year veteran of the FBI, traveled to Kish Island on March 8, 2007, on a 24-hour rogue assignment.
 He was last seen leaving the Hotel Miriam on the island and getting into a taxi for the airport.
 Iranian state-run television reported at the time that Levinson was in the hands of Iranian security forces – but no group officially claimed responsibility for taking him.